alisi1989/CLUES2-Companion/README.md

 ---

-During the execution of CLUES2 Companion, the Phase 1 pipeline provides **on-screen feedback** with formatted banners (e.g., 🚀 Relate, 🧬 SINGER), status messages for each step, and automatic creation of the phase1 output folder (`output_CLUES2Companion-Relate/phase1/...` or `output_CLUES2Companion-Singer/phase1/...`).
+During the execution of CLUES2 Companion, the Phase 1 pipeline provides **on-screen feedback** with formatted banners (e.g., 🚀 Relate, 🧬 SINGER), status messages for each step, and automatic creation of the Phase 1 output folder (`output_CLUES2Companion-Relate/phase1/...` or `output_CLUES2Companion-Singer/phase1/...`).
 All necessary intermediate and final files (VCF-derived SNP list, frequency table, ARGs, and derived allele frequency) are conveniently saved for downstream Phase 2 analysis.

 <a name="Phase2"></a>

 ## Phase 2 – Selection coefficient inference

-### Relate-based Approach
+### Relate-based approach

 1 - Apply `SampleBranchLengths.sh` (Relate) to sample ancestral recombination graphs (ARGs) and generate per-SNP Newick trees in`*.newick` files.
 2 - Apply `RelateToCLUES.py` (CLUES2) to convert each Newick tree into a `<rsID>_times.txt` file.
 3 - Apply `inference.py` (CLUES2) using the `<rsID>_times.txt`file and the derived allele frequency to estimate selection coefficients (s), confidence intervals, and −log10(p).
 4 - Merge summary statistics (rsID, genomic coordinates, derived allele frequency, logLR, −log10(p), s estimates, CIs) into a single `*.tsv` file.
 5 - Generate tabular and graphical outputs (multi-SNP selection plots, error bars, −log10(p), etc.).

-### SINGER-based Approach
+### SINGER-based approach

-1 - Apply `SingerToCLUES.py` to extract per-SNP genealogical times directly from the ARGs (in `*.trees` files) generated in Phase 1
+1 - Apply `SingerToCLUES.py` to extract per-SNP genealogical times directly from the ARGs (in `*.trees` files) generated in Phase 1.
 2 - For each SNP in the user-defined region, produce `<rsID>_times.txt` files.
 3 - Apply `inference.py` (CLUES2) using the `<rsID>_times.txt` file and the allele frequency table from Phase 1; here, the effective population size parameter (`--N <Ne>`) is specified by the user instead of a Relate `.coal` file.
 4 - Merge summary statistics (rsID, genomic coordinates, ALT/derived frequency, logLR, −log10(p), s estimates, confidence intervals) into a single `*.tsv` file.
 5 - tabular and graphical outputs (e.g., multi-SNP selection plots, error bars, −log10(p)).

 ### Key differences between the Relate- and SINGER- based approaches

 - To infer branch lengths with **Relate**, the `*.coal` and `*.newick` files are required prior to running CLUES2.
 - To infer branch lengths with **SINGER**, the `*.newick` file is not required but instead SINGER uses the `.trees` file directly to generate genealogical times (via `SingerToCLUES.py` script).
 Furthermore, SINGER uses Ne `--N` to infer the branch length instead of the `.coal` file.
 - In the end, both Relate and SINGER generate `*.tsv` file that summarizes statistics for each SNP along with the graphical outputs.